tips for pearls

 Freshwater pearls.

-Freshwater pearls are grown in lakes, rivers, and ponds mostly in China and Southeast Asia.
-Many are white in color, but they can also be produced in various shapes and pastel colors.
+Freshwater pearls are grown in lakes, rivers, and ponds, mainly in China and Southeast Asia.
+Many are white but can also be produced in various shapes and pastel colors.

-Average quality pearls can cost from $30 to $50 while fine quality pearls can be sold from $65 to $5000.
-You see that the prices fluctuate a lot because it depends on the quality.
+Average quality pearls can cost $30 to $50, while fine quality pearls can be sold from $65 to $5000.
+The prices fluctuate a lot because it depends on the quality.

-• The most natural pearls with exceptional quality are sold at auctions or in museums.
+- The most natural pearls with exceptional quality are sold at auctions or museums.

-• Pearls are the only gems created by a living animal.
-In comparison to the gems found underneath the ground, pearls are the only gems that do not need polishing or to be cut.
+- Pearls are the only gems created by a living animal.
+Compared to the rocks found underneath the ground, pearls are the only gems that do not need polishing or to be cut.

-• Antique pearls are worth it?
-Mostly not, because they are natural pearls or imitations.
-If you have an antique pearl the best way is to check it with a gem lab or a trustworthy and qualified expert.
+- Are antique pearls worth it?
+Mostly not because they are natural pearls or imitations.
+If you have an antique pearl, the best way is to check it with a gem lab or a trustworthy and qualified expert.

 Quality factors of pearls

-There are qualities of real or cultured pearls you need to consider when buying pearl jewelry.
+There are qualities of natural or cultured pearls you need to consider when buying pearl jewelry.

 Size.